The stochastic primitive equations with non-isothermal turbulent pressure: Local and global well-posedness

 \item The following equality holds a.s.\ for all $k\geq 1$ and $t\in [0,\tau_k]$:

 \end{itemize}

-In the following, we say that $(\tau_k)_{k\geq 1}$ is a \emph{localizing sequence} for $(v,\tau)$. \item An $L^2$--local strong solution $((v,\T),\tau)$ to \eqref{eq:primitive}--\eqref{eq:boundary_conditions_full} is said to be a (unique) \emph{$L^2$--maximal strong solution to} \eqref{eq:primitive}--\eqref{eq:boundary_conditions_full} if for any other local solution $((v',\T'),\tau')$ we have
+In the following, we say that $(\tau_k)_{k\geq 1}$ is a \emph{localizing sequence} for $(v,\tau)$. \item An $L^2$-local strong solution $((v,\T),\tau)$ to \eqref{eq:primitive}-\eqref{eq:boundary_conditions_full} is said to be a (unique) \emph{$L^2$-maximal strong solution to} \eqref{eq:primitive}-\eqref{eq:boundary_conditions_full} if for any other local solution $((v',\T'),\tau')$ we have

-\item An $L^2$--maximal strong solution $((v,\T),\tau)$ to \eqref{eq:primitive}--\eqref{eq:boundary_conditions_full} is called an \emph{$L^2$--global strong solution} if $\tau=\infty$ a.s.
+\item An $L^2$-maximal strong solution $((v,\T),\tau)$ to \eqref{eq:primitive}-\eqref{eq:boundary_conditions_full} is called an \emph{$L^2$-global strong solution} if $\tau=\infty$ a.s.
 In such a case, we write $(v,\T)$ instead of $((v,\T),\tau)$. \end{itemize} \end{definition}

-Note that $L^2$-maximal strong solution are \emph{unique} in the class of $L^2$--local strong solutions due to the above definition.
-By \eqref{eq:integrability_strong_strong}, the deterministic integrals and the stochastic integrals in the above definition are well-defined as an $L^2$--valued Bochner and $H^1$--valued It\^{o} integrals, respectively.
+Note that $L^2$-maximal strong solutions are \emph{unique} in the class of $L^2$-local strong solutions due to the above definition.
+By \eqref{eq:integrability_strong_strong}, the deterministic integrals and the stochastic integrals in the above definition are well-defined as $L^2$-valued Bochner and $H^1$-valued It\^{o} integrals, respectively.